-Surrounding Uses and Zoning
+Surrounding Uses and Zoning (see Zoning Map, next page)

 North: Agriculturally zoned land; about 60 acres in size, undeveloped.

 South: Agricultural Preserve-zoned land, about 30 acres in size; contains a vineyard.
 The lot to the south beyond the adjacent southern lot contains a dwelling.